MONKEYPOX appears to be mutating in the Congo and the U.S. may be in for a new round. - See below or go to the CDC websites:

 The sores start as red spots, then become blisters and are most often very painful, as with herpes blisters.
 After healing they may scar.

 The pictures we chose to put up front show minimal rash.
-You may see more severe cases by clicking here...
+You may see photos of more severe cases by clicking here...

 - MPX Vaccines are available NOW.
 Call your local health department or the Doc Shop (913-362-0220).
 Who should be vaccinated to reduce the chance of infection or severe disease with Monkeypox?
 People who may be at higher risk of serious illness and/or who have an identified risk of exposure.
 Higher risk-